Introducing Neo, our school Dog Mentor

 Neo is a miniature dachshund that resides with Ms Khinich, our Headteacher, who brings him to school three times a week.
 He greets children upon arrival to school, goes into classrooms, participates in the children’s learning and has stories read to him.
 He also spends time with a number of individual children during targeted intervention sessions.
 Whenever he takes a break from his interesting and ever-changing job, he has a rest in Ms Khinich’s office.

 Neo joined the Dog Mentor programme in January 2023 and has since completed his training and passed the Dog Mentor Programme assessment.
-He is currently working towards achieving a gold award to recognise his impact on the school community.
+He recently achieved a gold award to recognise his impact on the school community.

 With this programme, we aim to enhance the universal support provision in our school environment, not only for social, emotional and mental health well-being, but also to cover all aspects of curriculum-based education to improve educational outcomes.
 As mental health and well-being is one of our curriculum drivers, we believe Neo will complement our curriculum offer well.